Acceptable investments for an Active Investor Plus Visa

 You can invest more funds into on-call investment than what you have committed to the managed fund, as long as the funds:

 You must have enough funds in your on-call investments to meet any capital calls from your fund manager.
 If the NZD value of your on-call investment falls below the amount you have committed to, you can also nominate additional funds to make up the difference.
+On-call investments do not need to be topped up each time their value decreases.
+However, you must ensure that sufficient funds are available in your on-call investments when the funds are called upon by the fund manager.

 Any additional funds you nominate must meet our ownership requirements and must have been acquired legally.